Abraham-newbie/Predicting_Crime_From_Space/README.md

 This project was built using Python.
 Additional functions required to plot the graphs can be found in the auxiliary folder [here](https://github.com/OpenSourceEconomics/ose-scientific-computing-course-space_farers/tree/master/auxiliary) and plots/graphs which cannot be directly built due to constraints of CI or github (e.g 3-d plots,dynamic plots) can be found in the files folder [here](https://github.com/OpenSourceEconomics/ose-scientific-computing-course-space_farers/tree/master/Figures).

-The Portland crime data can be downloaded [here](https://www.portlandoregon.gov/police/71978), and the geo-spatial call for service data can be downloaded here. [here](https://www.portlandoregon.gov/police/76454)
+The Portland crime data can be downloaded [here](https://www.portlandoregon.gov/police/71978), and the geo-spatial call for service data can be downloaded[here](https://www.portlandoregon.gov/police/76454).